B. Y. Raghavendra

 Bookanakere Yeddyurappa Raghavendra (born 16 August 1973) is an Indian politician and a member of the 16th Lok Sabha representing Shimoga district of Karnataka and was a member of 14th Karnataka Legislative Assembly.
 He previously represented Shikaripura Assembly constituency of Karnataka and is a member of the Bharatiya Janata Party (BJP).

-In the by-elections to Karnataka Legislative Assembly, he defeated H S Shantaveerappa of Indian National Congress.
+In the by-elections to Karnataka Legislative Assembly, he defeated H S Shantaveerappa of the Indian National Congress.

 In the 15th Lok Sabha elections, he contested against the former Chief Minister of Karnataka Sarekoppa Bangarappa in the Shimoga constituency and won by a margin of 52,893 votes.

 Raghavendra is also the Managing Trustee of PES Institute of Technology and Management, Shimoga.

 Raghavendra belongs to the Lingayat community, a dominant community in Karnataka.
-He is the son of Chief Minister of Karnataka B. S. Yediyurappa and late Maithradevi.
+He is the son of ex Chief Minister of Karnataka B. S. Yediyurappa and late Maithradevi.
 And he has one brother B.Y.
 Vijayendra.

+In March 2024, he was announced as the BJP candidate for the Shimoga constituency in the 2024 general elections, a post which he has held thrice in the past.